 - Implement a strict password policy and have employees change system passwords every 90 days.

-- Limit employee access to company data and information, and limit authority to install software.
+- Limit employee access to company data and information, and limit authority to install the software.

 - Make sure you are covered by a cyber liability insurance policy.

 Most traditional commercial general liability (CGL) policies will not cover business interruption losses due to a cyber-attack event.
 Luckily, cyber liability coverage can fill that void.

 Should your business be unable to perform normal business operations, a cyber liability insurance policy can help pay for expenses related to an interruption.
 The coverage can pay for:

 - Lost income due to the event;

 - Profits that would have been earned had the event not occurred;

 - Operating expenses, such as utilities, that must be paid even though a business has temporarily ceased; and